ralphbotes/Next-PaymentPortals/README.md

    - **ngrok authtoken <your_auth_token>**: Supplied on your ngrok dashboard

 4. **Run**
    - **ngrok http 3000**: Start ngrok server.
-Then copy and paste the url supplied into the env file as your host.
+Then copy and paste the url supplied into the env file as your host, and in the .vscode launch.json file.
    - **npm run dev**: Start the web-app server and redirect either to http://localhost:3000/ or the url supplied by ngrok (the one you copied in as your host).